 Young Adult (aged 18-34)

 Junior (aged 12-17)

-Note: *New young adults pay a graduated scale of fee depending on their age; there is also a 50% discount for full-time university students.
+Note: *New young adults pay a graduated scale of fee depending on their age (up to 29 years old); there is also a 50% discount for full-time university students outside London.

 If an application for membership is unsuccessful then a letter from the club stating this outcome will be sent as soon as possible.